Surely goodness and mercy shall follow me all the days of my life,

 No. Payment for the leasing of the niche must be made in full at the time of purchase.

 May a purchaser sell or transfer the lease agreement of a niche?

-Yes, but only if prior written permission is obtained from the Columbarium Committee or the Pastoral staff at TLC, and the new lessee is eligible for inurnment in the columbarium.
+Yes, but only if prior written permission is obtained from the Columbarium Board, or the Pastoral staff at TLC, and the new lessee is eligible for inurnment in the columbarium.

 Can I put more than one urn in a niche?

 Yes.
 Each niche is designed to accommodate two (2) urns.
 However, the use of a specifically purchased urn is not required for inurnment at the TLC columbarium.
 Cremains are returned from the crematorium in a container that is suitable for inurnment and may be used for such.
-However, if a specific urn is desired, care must be exercised so that the urn does not exceed 7 x 7 x 11 inches.
+However, if a specific urn is desired, care must be exercised so that said urn does not exceed 7 inches deep, 11 inches high, and 11 inches wide.